OfficeDev/VBA-content/VBA/Outlook-VBA/articles/folders-folderadd-event-outlook.md

 ## Example

-The following Microsoft Visual Basic for Applications (VBA) example displays a new folder created in the user?s **Inbox** folder.
+The following Microsoft Visual Basic for Applications (VBA) example displays a new folder created in the user's **Inbox** folder.

 ```vb